 Sara Ali Khan, Deepika Padukone, Kriti Sanon pave the way for quirky, edgy make-up trends.
 How to get the look your entire look.
-Wear a subtle nude lip with your smokey eye, yellow eyeshadow with her athleisure outfit and rocked it.
-The and you can stun, switch that up with the trendiest Marsala tint. and you may end up looking over-the-top and take all the attention away from your outfit.
+Wear a subtle nude lip with your smokey eye, and you can stun, switch that up with the trendiest Marsala tint. and you may end up looking over-the-top and take all the attention away from your outfit.